1. SHOW A POWERPOINT OR HAND OUT THE EXACT DIRECTIONS FROM THE TEST TO REVIEW ALONG WITH IMPORTANT VOCABULARY

 7. BUBBLE IN CORRECTLY

-When a machine checks the multiple choice tests, it will mark it wrong in a heartbeat if it can't determine which answer the test taker meant to bubble.
+When a machine checks the multiple choice tests, it will mark it wrong if it can't determine which answer the test taker meant to bubble.
+Practice bubbling correctly.
+Be sure to erase thoroughly and try not to go out of the lines too much.
+Any marks on other answer bubbles will confuse the machine.

 8. USE THE SCRATCH PAPER- DON'T DO THE WORK IN YOUR HEAD

-This is the most difficult one for my students.
-I teach GT and they think they know it!
-Many times they probably do, but there are times especially in math when multi-step problems need to be written out to get the correct answer.
-The test may throw some close but no cigar answer choices in there!
-I tell them, "Don't let the test trick you!"
-Anything turned into a game seems to get their attention.
+This is the most difficult one for students.
+They want to answer and move on.
+Especially in math with multi-step problems, encourage students to write them out the problem to get the correct answer.
+The test may throw some close answer choices in there!
+"Don't let the test trick you!"

 9. READ CHARTS AND MAPS WITH A DETECTIVE EYE

-We practice this skill throughout the year especially in Social Studies.
-I explain that they are on the test for a reason so they need to look over it closely to see if there is any hidden meaning.
-Find that treasure!
+Practice this skill throughout the year especially in Social Studies.
+Explain that charts and maps are on the test for a reason, so they need to look over it closely to see if there is a hidden meaning.
+F

 10. COWS- CHECK OVER WORK SLOWLY

 There is no rush.
 Why are students always rushing?
 Is that your biggest pet peeve?
-I tell them there is nowhere to go and nothing to do when you are finished.
-Make sure you answered every question.
+Tell them: There is nowhere to go and nothing to do when you are finished.
+Make sure to answer every question.
 This test reflects your hard work throughout the year.
 Do your very best!

 Click on the pic below for a freebie!
 I place these inside study folders (not for the BIG TEST but throughout the year.)

 I hope you learned a new strategy or two to use with your class this year!
-CLICK HERE FOR A PRINTABLE VERSION WITHOUT GRAPHICS
+Click below for a FREE printed version to share with teachers and administrators.